Rajagopalr3/APIServiceLibrary/README.md

    5. GET_ADDRESS    -->   This is Request TAG to identify and validate the specific response from server
    6. true           -->   This is used to show progress bar when getting data from server.(pass false if not required)

+ # File upload:

+   ApiService.UploadFile(this, 1, url, input_params, file, "file_key", "tag_name", true);

+   1. this           -->   It is used receive the callback from server response.(passing context to intialize the request)
+   2. 0 or 1         -->   This is request type either POST or GET etc.(should pass integer values)
+   3. url            -->   This is request url of server 4.input_params    -->   hashmap input params
+   5.file            -->   File to upload (if multiple files use Hashmap<String,File> list) 6 file_key        -->   Filekey param
+   7.tag_name        -->   This is Request TAG to identify and validate the specific response from server 8.true            -->   This is used to show progress bar when getting data from server.(pass false if not required)

  # Setting authentication tokens for request - set this code at once